LenderPanel.com

 Foundation Home loans

-• I currently have a joint Foundation Home loans mortgage with my cousin and am investigating the possibility of him assuming responsibility for the whole mortgage and subtracting myself from it, to enable me to purchase a place with my soon-to-be-wife.
-The outstanding mortgage is in the region 250k, and the property value is about 450k.
+• I currently have a joint Foundation Home loans mortgage with my cousin and am investigating the feasibility of him assuming responsibility for the whole mortgage and subtracting myself from it, so as to enable me to purchase a property with my partner.
+The remaining mortgage is in the region 200k, and the property value is in the region 450k.
 Is this a transfer of equity?
-Is land tax involved?
+Is stamp duty due?

-• Am I best advised cancel the direct debit for my mortgage with Foundation Home loans as soon as a date for my remortgage and transfer of equity has been agreed?
+• Is it sensible to stop the direct debit for my mortgage with Foundation Home loans as soon as a date for my remortgage and transfer of equity has been set?

-Questions that your lawyer may ask in relation to your Foundation Home loans Transfer of Equity
+Examples of information requested in a lawyer form relating to Foundation Home loans Transfer of Equity

-Information to consider in in addition to the above Foundation Home loans transfer of equity Info :
+Information to consider in conjunction with the above Foundation Home loans transfer of equity information :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Foundation Home loans conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with Foundation Home loans This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Foundation Home loans or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity conveyancing.

-If you do not keep up the payments on your mortgage with Foundation Home loans your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Foundation Home loans.

 Preparing the Transfer of Equity with a Foundation Home loans Mortgage